alexandre1202/algorithms/README.md

-# Java algorithm
+# Java algorithms
-If you are wondering about them try on the unit test in this [repo](https://github.com/Alexandre1202/algorithms) in src directory
+I am sharing the code I did to solve code challenges and technical interview preparations as well as useful new techniques.
+Maybe you can enjoy the unit test in this [repo](https://github.com/Alexandre1202/algorithms) in src directory
 ## Set up for MacOS
 ### [Git installation](https://gist.github.com/derhuerst/1b15ff4652a867391f03#file-mac-md)
 ### Clone this repository in your prefered workspace